 A “clean claim” is a claim that is submitted to an insurance company without any errors.
 It’s complete, accurate, and formatted correctly, which means it can be processed quickly without needing to be returned or denied.
 Submitting clean claims is the most direct way to speed up your payments.
 To improve your clean claim rate, use claim scrubbing software to automatically check for common errors before submission.
 A thorough review process, whether internal or through a dedicated medical billing service, ensures every claim meets payer requirements.
 This simple quality check is crucial for maintaining a steady cash flow and reducing administrative headaches.

-Establish a Timely Follow-Up System
+Create a System for Timely Claim Follow-Up

 Even with a perfect submission process, some claims will inevitably be delayed or denied.
 Don’t let them get lost in the shuffle.
 A systematic follow-up plan is essential for effective AR management.
 Your team should know exactly when and how to follow up on unpaid claims.
 Regularly monitor your AR aging report to identify which claims are overdue and prioritize them for follow-up.
 Technology can help here, too.
 Many systems offer tools to track a claim’s status in real-time and send automated alerts when a claim has been sitting too long without a response, ensuring nothing falls through the cracks.